 If you have problems with the course or material, please see me or call to arrange for an appointment.
-Candidates who are not able to complete the course need to speak to me immediately.
-Once you get behind in this class, it is hard to catch up.
+Candidates who are not able to complete the course need to speak to me immediately as we will try to work together to have you complete the class successfully.
 This is your first class in education - there is LOTS to take in.